davetron5000/naildrivin5.com/_posts/2025-06-12-neovim-and-lsp-servers-working-with-docker-based-development.md

 <!-- more -->

+**Updated May 19, 2026** to deal with NeoVim 0.11 having incorporated its own LSP configuration that works differently from the now-deprecated lsp-config.

 ## The Problem

 Microsoft created the Language Server Protocol (LSP), and so it's baked into VSCode pretty well.
-If you require a more sophisticated and powerful editing experience, however, you are using Vim and it turns out, Neovim (a Vim fork) can interact with an LSP via the lsp-config plugin.
+If you require a more sophisticated and powerful editing experience, however, you are using Vim and it turns out, Neovim (a Vim fork) can interact with an LSP.

 Getting this all to work requires solving several problems: